niklaushirt/cp4waiops-deployer/doc/Techzone_get_environment.md

 **📣 <u>Narration</u>**

-Some alerts were added to the story because they occurred on the same resource within a short period (default is 15 minutes)
+Some alerts were added to the incident because they occurred on the same resource within a short period (default is 15 minutes)

 #### Topological grouping